bparanj/coding-skill/_posts/2020-01-02-coding-interview-preparation-phases.md

 **Step 6 : Teach**

-You can form a study group and explain the concept in your own words to someone.
-If you can teach the concept in a simple way to somebody else, then you have really mastered those concepts.

 You don't have to memorize and recite definitions from a textbook.
 People who are skilled at explaining concepts to others understand them deeply.

 Teach the subject to others so that you develop a deeper understanding.
 Only when you have a good understanding of the concepts, you will be able to apply it to solve problems.

+You can form a study group and start teaching the complex algorithms/data structures to others by helping your friends prepare in 1:1 coaching sessions.

+You can also blog about challenging concepts and share your unique approaches to those topics.

 **Step 7 : Evaluate Progress**

 Take mock interviews to evaluate your progress and identify your problem areas to work on.

+Conduct mock interviews for your friends to improve your interviewing skills.
+By putting yourself in the shoes of the interviewer, you notice things about a candidate that stand out and can improve your own performance.
+Print out and use [Mock Interview Evaluation Criteria]({% post_url 2019-08-01-mock-interview-evaluation-criteria %}) while you conduct the interview to familiarize yourself with the evaluation criteria.
+Rate your friend's performance on a scale of 1 to 5 during the interview.

 ## Conclusion